SolaceSamples/solace-samples-java-jcsmp/_docs/feature_message-replay.md

 ### Replay-related Exceptions

-If a replay related event occurs the flow is disconnected with `JCSMPFlowTransportUnsolicitedUnbindException` and the exception handler is called if the `onException` method is overridden in the `XMLMessageListener` object that was passed to `createFlow()`.
+If a replay related event occurs the flow is disconnected with `JCSMPFlowTransportUnsolicitedUnbindException` and the exception handler is called, if the `onException` method is overridden in the `XMLMessageListener` object, that was passed to `createFlow()`.

 In this sample the `MessageReplay` class implements `XMLMessageListener`, hence `this` is passed as the first parameter to `createFlow()`.

 Here is the overridden `onException` method.
-In this example if the exception is `JCSMPFlowTransportUnsolicitedUnbindException` it will process the `replayErrorResponseSubcode` set by the event handler (see previous section).
+In this example `JCSMPFlowTransportUnsolicitedUnbindException` is handled depending on the `replayErrorResponseSubcode`, which was set by the event handler (see previous section).
 * REPLAY_STARTED is handled by creating a new flow.
 * REPLAY_START_TIME_NOT_AVAILABLE is handled by adjusting `ReplayStartLocation` to all recorded messages.